Giorgio Griffa & Peter Robinson: Differences in kind and rhythm, 2025 - Te Uru Contemporary Gallery

 The exhibition is accompanied by a fully illustrated catalogue (forthcoming July 26th), featuring new texts by Christina Barton, Jarrett Earnest, Justin Paton, and Shannon Te Ao, as well as an extended curatorial essay by James Gatt.

-Held across three rooms, Differences in Kind and Rhythm proceeds from simpler, sparer uses of lines by Griffa and Robinson to more complex, lyrical, and colourful networks in their paintings and sculptures and, finally, onto their most recent sequencings of numbers and spiral forms with overt reference points.
-The signs, shapes, and numbers we see in works by Griffa and Robinson draw on ranging subjects found in mathematics, nature, and philosophy, including the golden ratio and koru, binary code, cosmology and time, and the indeterminate space between something and nothing.
-The exhibition also operates along the slippery line between painting and sculpture, with only paintings from Griffa and only sculptures by Robinson, forming an installation in which two- and three- dimensional compositions interact, animating the shared space between them.
-Pinned to the wall with obvious creases, Griffa’s unstretched paintings feel sculptural, while, conversely, Robinson’s lineal sculptures read like drawings in space.
+Traversing three rooms, Differences in kind and rhythm proceeds from simpler, sparer uses of lines to more complex, lyrical, and colourful networks of basic geometries and, finally, on to numerical sequences and spiral forms with more overt reference points.
+These passages were developed from three key links between the practices of Griffa and Robinson: repetition, folding, and becoming (what we might call ‘the possibility of possibility’), forming subtle, overlapping exhibition chapters.
+The exhibition also operates along the slippery line between painting and sculpture, with only paintings from Griffa and only sculptures from Robinson, forming an installation in which two- and three-dimensional compositions interact, animating the shared space between them.

 James Gatt